amankumar2509/Capstone_aman/README.md

 # To run the code:-
 1. Run Training.ipynb file
-2. Run the Testing.ipynb file to analysis the twitter data That's it.
+2. Run the Testing.ipynb file to analysis the twitter data.
+That's it.